hiteshpanigrahi/ToDoApp/README.md

 # 🌟 Modern Todo List Webpage

-This project is a **modern Todo list webpage** built with HTML, offering a clean and user-friendly interface for managing your tasks.
+This project is a **modern Todo list webpage** built with HTML, CSS, JS offering a clean and user-friendly interface for managing your tasks.
 It includes a variety of features designed to enhance your productivity. 🚀

 ---